Dual addition formulas: the case of continuous $q$-ultraspherical and $q$-Hermite polynomials: Introduction

 \section{Introduction}

-This paper elaborates on the notions of {\em addition formula} and {\em duality} in connection with special orthogonal polynomials.
-As a natural continuation of our recent derivation \cite{8} of the dual addition formula for ultraspherical polynomials we now derive the dual addition formula for continuous $q$-ultraspherical polynomials.
+In this paper, as a natural continuation of our recent derivation \cite{8} of the dual addition formula for ultraspherical polynomials, we derive the dual addition formula for continuous $q$-ultraspherical polynomials.
 We give two different proofs.
 The first proof is a perfect $q$-analogue of the derivation in \cite{8}.
 Every step of the proof yields in the limit for $q\to1$ the corresponding step in \cite{8}.
 The second proof exploits the self-duality of the continuous $q$-ultraspherical polynomials.
 Then the dual addition formula easily follows from the known addition formula \cite{10} for these polynomials.

 Addition formulas are closely related to product formulas.
-For instance, the {\em addition formula for Legendre polynomials} \cite[(18.18.9)]{11}
+For instance, the \emph{addition formula for Legendre polynomials} \cite[(18.18.9)]{11}

 gives the Fourier-cosine expansion of the \LHS\ as a function of $\phi$.
-Integration with respect to $\phi$ over $[0,\pi]$ gives the constant term in this expansion, which is the {\em product formula for Legendre polynomials} \cite[(18.17.6)]{11}
+Integration with respect to $\phi$ over $[0,\pi]$ gives the constant term in this expansion, which is the \emph{product formula for Legendre polynomials} \cite[(18.17.6)]{11}

-Two formulas involving Legendre polynomials $P_n(x)$ (or more generally some orthogonal polynomials $p_n(x)$) are called {\em dual} to each other if the roles of $n$ and $x$ in the second formula are interchanged in comparison with the first formula.
-The formula dual to the product formula \eqref{68} is the {\em linearization formula}, which expands the product $P_\ell(x)P_m(x)$ in terms of Legendre polynomials $P_k(x)$.
+Two formulas involving Legendre polynomials $P_n(x)$ (or more generally some orthogonal polynomials $p_n(x)$) are called \emph{dual} to each other if the roles of $n$ and $x$ in the second formula are interchanged in comparison with the first formula.
+The formula dual to the product formula \eqref{68} is the \emph{linearization formula}, which expands the product $P_\ell(x)P_m(x)$ in terms of Legendre polynomials $P_k(x)$.
 This expansion is a sum running from $k=|\ell-m|$ to $k=\ell+m$, where only terms with $\ell+m-k$ even will occur since $P_n(-x)=(-1)^n P_n(x)$.
-The linearization formula for Legendre polynomials is explicitly known (see \cite[(18.18.22)]{11} for $\la=\half$ together with \cite[(18.7.9)]{11}, and see after \eqref{76} for the shifted factorial $(a)_n$):
+The linearization formula for Legendre polynomials is explicitly known (see \cite[(18.18.22)]{11} for $\la=\half$ together with \cite[(18.7.9)]{11}):